Interbike 2015: OutBraker’s Innovative Brake System

-Interbike is always a fun event for the wild, the wacky and the WTF and there was no shortage of these at this year’s event.
-One booth that garnered a lot of attention was the OutBraker booth from a Korean aftermarket company.
+Interbike is always a fun event full of wild, wacky, and sometimes surprising products, and this year was no exception.
+One booth that stood out was the OutBraker booth from a Korean aftermarket company.

-What they came up with is a hydraulic pressure regulator capable of limiting the maximum power of the the front or rear brake.
-The rider can set the the maximum desired hydraulic pressure delivered from the brake lever with an add-on to the hydraulic line.
-No matter how hard the brake lever is squeezed, the system will limit the pressure delivered to the caliper.
-The setting is adjustable, thus the rider can set the max level based on trail conditions or rider experience.
+The OutBraker system is a hydraulic pressure regulator designed to limit the maximum power of both front and rear brakes.
+With an add-on installed in the hydraulic line, the rider can set the desired maximum hydraulic pressure delivered from the brake lever.
+No matter how hard the rider squeezes the brake lever, the system ensures the pressure sent to the caliper stays within the preset limit.
+This setting is adjustable, so riders can change it based on trail conditions or their experience level.

 We asked the crew at OutBraker why they created this device.
 They explained that beginners have difficulty modulating brakes and they have a tendency to go over the bars or skid.

-Digging deeper, this seems like a flawed concept.
-First, braking is a learned skill.
-If a rider grabs too much brake and goes over the bars, the rider learns to modulate the brake next time.
-It’s like touching fire and getting burned.
-The person won’t do it again.
+While the OutBraker does what it’s designed to do, there are concerns.
+Braking is a learned skill—if a rider grabs too much brake and goes over the bars, they’ll learn to modulate the brake next time.
+So it’s similar to touching fire and getting burned.
+The person will avoid doing it again.

-Finally, if less braking power is desired, smaller rotors and lower cost brakes is the better option.
-Limiting the power of an amazing brake is not the solution.
-In fact, it can be dangerous as the OutBraker does not limit it proportionally but just sets a maximum limit.
-Does when the rider grabs squeezes harder in a dangerous descending situation or in wet conditions, no more braking power will be made available.
+If a rider desires less braking power, opting for smaller rotors and more affordable brakes might be a better choice.
+Limiting the power of an otherwise excellent brake isn’t the solution.
+In fact, it can be dangerous because the OutBraker doesn’t limit the braking power proportionally.
+When a rider needs more power, such as in a dangerous descent or wet conditions, no additional braking force will be available.

 Specifications